CERA-GROUP/CERA_Contouring_Matplotlib/README.md

 cera_contour_matplotlib.py -i (input datafile) -a (netcdf attribute name) -g (mesh file) -n (intervals) -m (maxlevel)

-where:
-      (mandatory)
+mandatory:
       -i | infile	      name of the NetCDF input file containing the ADCIRC data
       -a | attrname	   attribute name of the NetCDF data array The option -g is only required if the ADCIRC mesh information is not included in the data input file.
       -g | grid	      name of the NetCDF file containing the ADCIRC mesh (default: input file)

-       (optional)
+optional:
        -n | intervals	number of contour intervals in output file (default:30)
        -m | maxlevel	maximum data value to be used for contouring